 Vacating a Criminal Conviction and Your Rights as a Criminal Defendant in Massachusetts

-A criminal conviction can simply be overwhelming.
-It can be incredibly intimidating to stand in front of a courtroom and be accused of a criminal act.
-A judge will quickly decide whether they can remain free from custody while their case makes its way through the criminal justice system.
-Generally, the person will have only brief appearances in court before being faced with a decision of whether or not to accept responsibility for the allegations.
+Facing criminal charges can be one of the most stressful and overwhelming experiences a person will ever endure.
+It can be incredibly intimidating for a person to stand in front of a courtroom and be accused of a criminal act, especially when their freedom, reputation, and future are on the line..
+In some cases, a judge will quickly decide whether the individual can remain free from custody while their case makes its way through the criminal justice system.
+Generally, the person will have only a few short appearances in court before being faced with a decision of whether or not to accept responsibility for the criminal allegations.

 Grounds to File a Motion to Vacate a Criminal Conviction in Massachusetts

-In Massachusetts, postconviction relief may also be requested if a judge failed to read the necessary “colloquy” before accepting a defendant’s guilty plea.
-A colloquy is a series of questions the judge will ask the defendant to confirm that their guilty plea was made knowingly, intelligently, and voluntarily.
+In Massachusetts, one way that postconviction relief may be obtained, and a criminal conviction vacated, is if a judge failed to read the complete mandatory “colloquy” before accepting a defendant’s guilty plea.
+A colloquy is a series of questions the judge will ask the defendant and warnings that the judge will give to confirm that the guilty plea was made knowingly, intelligently, and voluntarily.

 Using a colloquy helps the judge ensure that the defendant’s guilty plea is free of coercion; that they understand the crimes they have been charged with; that they are aware of the extent of their guilt; that they understand the potential consequences involved, and that they are competent to make the plea.
 It also reminds the defendant that they have a right to a trial if they so choose.
 Failing to make these inquiries can be grounds for postconviction relief.